Genocs/genocs-library-docs/content/en/contact/index.md

 title: "Contact"
 description: "Drop us an email."
 date: 2023-05-13T15:40:19+02:00
-lastmod: 2023-05-13T15:40:19+02:00
+lastmod: 2024-11-16T00:00:00+02:00
 draft: false
 images: []
 ---

 ## Getting in touch

-Below you can find some pointers for contacting us, as well as getting in touch with the community.
+Below you can find some points for contacting us, as well as getting in touch with the community.

 ## Issues and Bug Reports